AttackOnJasper/University-notes/psych253/psych253.md

 - **subgrouping** Accommodating individuals who deviate from one’s stereotype by forming a new stereotype about this subset of the group.

 ## Module 13 Social Psychology and Health
 ### Health and Control
-- Executive rats: People with more control of bad situations are more healthy
+- Executive rats: People with more control (even perceived control) of bad situations are more healthy
-- Learned helplessness
+- **Learned helplessness** hopelessness learned when perceive no control over repeated bad events
-	- Study: put dogs in cage (cannot get out); move -> electric shock
+	- Study: put dogs in cage (cannot get out), move -> electric shock -> dog don't move even the cage is removed
+	- **Original model** depressed people give up even when they can do something about bad things that happen to them
-	- People in learned helplessness make internal, stable, and global attributions
+	- **Reformulated model** people in learned helplessness make internal, stable, and global attributions
 - Control -> less learned helplessness -> less pessimism -> optimism
 	- Study (Rodin and Langer): Control in nursing home (15 months life)
+		- Fixed routine (food, furniture, clothes) vs. Freedom (clothes, other possessions, do whatever they want)
 		- People with more control are more happy and live longer (mental & physical health)
 - Importance of Value System and Meaning
 	- Children Lost Study (McIntosh, Sylver, and Wortman 1992): length of recovery time of losing child
 		- Make meaning of an event gives sense of control

 ### Health and Stress
+- Selye's General Adaptation Syndrome
 - Primary Appraisal for a life changing event: is it a threat or challenge?
 - Daily hassle > life changing event
 	- Dorms and illness study: better dorm -> less medical visit
-	- Interpersonal conflict is the worst
+	- Interpersonal conflict is the worst (hard to resolve - perceive as threat instead of challenge)

 ### Models of depression
-- Pennebaker: inhibition -> stress & confrontation -> relief
+- Pennebaker: inhibition -> stress -> inhibits finding meaning -> less control -> more inhibition (confrontation may help)
-- Nolen-Hoeksma: negative mood -> self-focus -> negative mood
+- Nolen-Hoeksma: negative mood -> self-focus -> negative mood (distraction may help)
+- Seems opposite, but both ways suggest ways of controlling thoughts & looking outward

 ### Alcohol Myopia
 - Why alcohol has different effects?